AusClimateService/npcp/reports/phase1/phase1_report.md

     <em>
       Figure 5.4.1: Change in annual mean daily maximum temperature between 1980-2019 and 2060-2099 for the ssp370 experiment.
-      Results are shown for a GCM (left most panel), RCM forced by that GCM (second from the left) and various bias correction methods applied to those model data (remaining panels).
+      Results are shown for a GCM (top left panel), RCM forced by that GCM (middle left panel) and various bias correction methods applied to those model data (remaining panels).
     </em>
 </p>